About

 The recipe I’m sharing here is for the first method.
 I prefer this over the shortcrust method too.
 This is because the grated butter method mimics the puff pastry much better than the shortcrust method, which is more like an extra flaky pie crust.

-What can I make with this pastry recipe?
+What can I make with this puff pastry recipe?

 You can use this rough puff pastry for any recipe that calls for puff pastry!
 From sausage rolls to pies, to tarts, to desserts!
 Anything you can think of that calls for puff pastry.

-What is the difference between the classic and shortcut version?
+What’s the difference between the classic and shortcut version

-How to make Rough Puff Pastry, step by step
+How to make rough puff pastry (step by step overview)

 The basic dough (détrempe)